Adult and Senior Care

 Myth #5: Getting the flu vaccine protects you from the coronavirus.

 Fact: Getting the flu vaccine is very important for preventing influenza, but does not protect you against COVID-19 (the coronavirus).
-COVID-19 is a different type of virus and, although experts are working hard to develop a vaccine to protect against COVID-19, no vaccine is ready yet.
+COVID-19 is a different type of virus, so a different type of vaccine is needed.
+Ask your doctor about the COVID-19 vaccine.

 5 Additional Tips to Prevent Spreading the Flu or COVID-19